 - Use a spoon or add the drizzle to the sandwich bag and cut a small hole in the corner, drizzle the glaze over top of each dog treat.

 4. Peanut butter cinnamon molasses dog treats

-- ½ cup unsweetened and unsalted peanut butter
+- ½ cup unsweetened and unsalted xylitol-free peanut butter

 - ¼ cup unsweetened apple sauce